weedeej/S1Property_Upgrades/README.md

 # Maximum time PER ITEM reduction a mixer can have (mk1 & 2)
 MaxMixTimeReduction = 4
 ```

+## Translation
+You can set your own translation of this mod from `<Schedule One Directory>/UserData/PropertyUpgrades_Translation.cfg`
+**Please credit and LINK the mod if you are uploading a translation!!!!**

 ## Bug Reports and Feedback